 Miami-born, Athens-based artist Delia Gonzalez works in drawing, sculpture, music, film, dance, and performance.
 She draws inspiration from a broad range of sources including surrealism, Greek mythology, and different mystical traditions.
 In her most recent project, The Last Days of Pompeii (2017), the destruction of the titular ancient city serves as vehicle for a fantastical reflection on a post-apocalyptic future conceived against the backdrop of the contemporary political landscapes of her native country and her recently adopted place of residence (earlier, Gonzalez lived in Berlin for a decade).
 The exhibition at the List Center from this body of work comprises a series of intricate drawings emulating marble surfaces and featuring a recurring moon motif alongside a light sculpture, an architectural intervention, and a sound work.

 Delia Gonzalez (b.
-1972, Miami) lives and works in Athens.
+1972, Miami) lives and works in Athens and New York.
 Her work has been featured in exhibitions at Galleria Fonti, Naples; Schmidt & Handrup, Cologne; Kunsthaus Graz, Austria; Kunsthalle Exnergasse, Vienna; Migros Museum, Zurich; Deste Foundation, Athens; and others.
 Exhibitions in collaboration with Gavin Russom include P.S.1 Contemporary Art Center, New York and SculptureCenter, New York.
 Gonzalez released her most recent album Horse Follows Darkness on DFA Records in 2017.

 List Projects: Delia Gonzalez is organized by Henriette Huldisch, Director of Exhibitions & Curator, MIT List Visual Arts Center.